openharmony/docs/en/application-dev/ui/ts-component-based-component.md

 }
 ```

-**MyComponent**  can be embedded multiple times and can be nested in different components, as shown in the code below:
+MyComponent can be applied multiple times and reused in different components, as shown in the code below:

 ```
 @Component